racemap/chronotrack-to-racemap-forwarder/readme.md

 # chronotrack-to-racemap-forwarder

-This is a small service that is meant connect ChronoTrek timing systems to the racemap backend.
-Its called a forwarder because it forwards the data from the timing system to racemap.com.
-It also manages the communication with the Chronotrek Software.
+Our forwarder service connects chronotrack timing systems with RACEMAP backend to forward the reads/ detections from the timing system to racemap.com.
+The service also manages the communication with the chronotrack software.

-- it opens a port und the machine its running on default is **3000**
+- opens a port, by default the running machine is **3000**
-- it listens on localhost IP: **127.0.0.1**
+- listens on localhost IP: **127.0.0.1**
-- it requires an API Token to forward reads, detections whatwever you call it to racemap.com
+- RACEMAP API token is needed to forward data to racemap.com
-- the token is set by using the environment var **RACEMAP_API_TOKEN**
+- API token is set by using the environment var **RACEMAP_API_TOKEN**

 ## How to use

-1. Get the API Token from racemap.com
+1. Request the API token for your RACEMAP account, contact info@racemap.com.
+2. Download the service to the computer on which the chronotrack timing software is running.
-2. Run the service with the API Token as an environment variable
+3. Run the service with the API token as an environment variable.
-3. Configure your timing system to send data to the service
+4. Configure your timing system to send data to the service.
-4. The service will forward the data to racemap.com
+5. The service will forward your data to racemap.com.

 ## How to run the service

-### I just want to use it
+### I just want to use the service

 You can download the latest binary for your platform from the here and run it with the following commands.